 The NCLE exam is a two-hour test that contains 100 multiple-choice questions.
 It tests on topics like anatomy and physiology, contact lens materials and designs, fitting of contact lenses, and troubleshooting contact lenses.
 The fee for the exam is $225.

 The American Board of Opticians examination covers topics like contact lenses, frames, lensometry, vision care products and services, and other essential opticianry skills.
 This two-hour test contains 150 multiple-choice questions.
 The fee for the exam is $250.

 Once you have completed education or training in opticianry, passed both of these exams and been hired by an optician or ophthalmologist, you can begin your career as an optician in Wisconsin.
 There may also be additional requirements for a Wisconsin optician license depending on the county where you are working.
 It’s important to consult with local officials and employers about specific regulations and requirements for this career in Wisconsin.

 Outlook and Salaries for Opticians in Wisconsin

 Growth is very strong in Wisconsin for optician careers.
-If you are training now you can expect there to be a number of job opportunities over the next several years.
-In 2018, 1,920 opticians were working in the state.
-This is the same growth rate and represents over 150 new jobs that will be available for qualified applicants.
+If you are training now you can expect there to be several job opportunities over the next several years.
+In 2020, 1,410 opticians were working in the state.
+This is the same growth rate and represents over 120 new jobs that will be available for qualified applicants.

 and $49,010 in 2021, there are opportunities to earn more than that with more experience and depending on the employer.
 Students who train to become ophthalmic medical technicians can expect an average annual salary of $39,870.